 Diving into @waynewbishop's Swift Algorithms book.
 How I've managed to work as dev 2 yrs without learning this stuff is beyond me. 😅— Paola Mata (@PaolaNotPaolo) December 29, 2016

-The book is currently available in 2 editions, including in print, EPUB and PDF formats.
-A new book supporting Swift 4.0 is in production and is scheduled to be published Fall 2017.
+The book is currently available in 3 editions, including in EPUB and PDF formats.
+A new book supporting Swift 4.0 is also available!
 We are also hoping to extend the publication to other mainstream resellers and Kindle format.
 We are also interested in partnering with schools and libraries.

 To provide engineers with an edge for landing their next position, the project has been expanded with personalized 1-1 iOS interview coaching.
 Over a 4-week duration, 20 students work to complete two mock interviews and weekly code challenges designed to exercise their knowledge of algorithms, data structures, design patterns and the latest Swift syntax.

 Subscribe and receive a 3-part essay series on How to Prepare for an iOS Technical Interview!
-You'll also receive updates about my upcoming Swift 4.0 Book.
+You'll also learn more about my new Swift 4.0 Book.